Dans-labs/swh-docs/docs/research_prerequisites.md

 1. Click on 'Check your settings'.
 2. In the next screen, click on 'Get you key here'.
 3. You will be redirected to the connected Dataverse instance in a new window.
-Log in with your choosen provider (Google), if you were not already logged in.
+Log in with your Dataverse account, that you created in Step 1.
 4. Goto your account settings.
 This can be reached from the 'user account' top right menu bar, displaying your account name.
 5. Select the 4th entry: 'API Token'.
 6. Click on 'Create Token'.
 A code consisting of numbers, letters and hyphens will appear (e.g. 'e27338d4-9586-4216-848f-daff9cfcf4c9').
 This is your 'API key'.